amitu/amitu.github.com/taser/index.md

 Overall the society too takes a very backwards view on this issue, try to blame women for their dressing style, the way people walk and so on.
-Some elements in our society, the moral police, want women to lose their right for the "privilage" of security.
+Some elements in our society, the moral police, want women to lose their right for the "privilege" of security.
 We are a free country.
-Women must be allowed to do what they chose to within the limits of law, and it is societies responsiblity to provide protection not moral lessons.
+Women must be allowed to do what they chose to within the limits of law, and it is societies responsibility to provide protection not moral lessons.
 Society is full of people who really believe "she goes to nightclubs or she wears jeans, she deserved it".
 Society has failed us too.

-The lack of security, the environment in which women feel unsafe stepping out of the house not only affects freedom of women, it also affects their ability be self suffecient, to support a family, to live an independent life.
+The lack of security, the environment in which women feel unsafe stepping out of the house not only affects freedom of women, it also affects their ability be self sufficient, to support a family, to live an independent life.
 Work requires us to travel, and if we can not travel because it is unsafe, we can not work at all.
 Many husbands can demand or request their wives to not work as it is unsafe.
 Families can not let their daughters to travel in unsafe areas